·4 min read

 Sub-agents are workers.
 You give them a task, they disappear into their own context window, and come back with a result.
 If you spin up three sub-agents, each works blind to what the others are doing.
 They report to you.
 You synthesize.

 Agent teams talk to each other.
 They share a task list, and when one agent discovers something that affects another's work, it sends a message directly.
 The lead coordinates, but the teammates adjust based on what others have found.
+The shared task list also prevents agents from stepping on each other's work.
+Each agent sees what the others have claimed, started, and finished before it touches anything.

 I tested this on Andelo's codebase.
 Andelo has around 90 database migrations and modules that depend on each other in ways that aren't obvious from the schema alone.
 I set up a team: one agent on the assessment flow for external valuers, one on improvement tracking, one on row-level security across both.